nosana-ci/network-proposals/nnp/NNP-0001-tokenomics.md

 #### 4.1.2 Operational Rules

 $S_{min,i}$ moves with the NOS price; if a host falls below the minimum, the operator has a fixed-hour grace period, denoted by $G$, to top up before rewards pause (and/or the host becomes ineligible).
-Governance can adjust '$\beta$' and '$H$' as market conditions change (risk appetite, utilisation, token volatility).
+Governance can adjust $\beta$ and $H$ as market conditions change (risk appetite, utilisation, token volatility).

 #### 4.1.3 Potential Impact